nagendras176/paint/README.md

 }
 ```

-#### Example: Pen Module
+#### Example: Clear Board Module

-The **Pen Module** (`PenComponent`) is an example of a module that allows users to draw on the canvas.
-It implements the `ICanvasModule` interface and interacts with the Engine Service to receive canvas context and mouse events.
+The **Clear Board Module** (`ClearBoardComponent`) is an example of a module that allows users to clear the content on the canvas board.
+It implements the `ICanvasModule` interface and interacts with the Engine Service to cordinate and make action.

 Key features: